wendyverdonk93/docs/content/api/tools/zero-authorization-order-status.md

 ----------------
 __order_id__ | string / integer

- The unique identifier from your system for the order.
-If the values are only numbers the type will be integer, otherwise it will be string.
+ Your unique identifier for the order.
+If the values are numbers only, the type is integer.
+Otherwise, it is string.
 Required. (max.
 50 chars).

 ----------------